-Browse selected finding aids by subject below, or view alphabetical lists of them from the Division of Rare and Manuscript Collections or the Kheel Center.
+Browse selected finding aids by subject below, or view alphabetical lists from the Division of Rare and Manuscript Collections or the Kheel Center.
 The browse lists are not a comprehensive record of our holdings or their contents.

-To search a more complete list of our collections use the Cornell University Library Catalog.
+To search a more complete list of our collections, use the Cornell University Library Catalog.